zeemi/advertising-backend/README.md

 # advertising-backend

-## tech-stack
+## Tech-stack
 Application has been written in python3 using Django==2.1 and djangorestframework==3.8.2.

-to start project locally:
+## Instruction to start locally
-- prepare one of two environments listed below:
 - create `local.py` settings from local.py.tmp template
 - create python3 virtual environment and use it in all next steps
 - install `requirements.txt`
-- perform db migrations and remember to use proper settings:  python manage.py migrate  --settings=api.settings.<local/prod>
+- perform db migrations and remember to use proper settings:  `python manage.py migrate  --settings=api.settings.local`
-- start server: python manage.py runserver  --settings=api.settings.<local/prod>
+- start server: `python manage.py runserver  --settings=api.settings.local`
+- schedule by cron or run manually: `python manage.py load_metrics --settings=api.settings.local`

-## concept
+## Concept
-- returning data to frontend and keeping metrics up to date in local database is done independently
+- analyzing/fetching raw metrics and returning prepared metrics to frontend are done independently
-- by design, server should be running periodically management command: `load_metrics` .
-Simplest scheduling could be done by `cron`, ex once per hour
+- management command `load_metrics` should be run periodically on server.
+Simplest scheduling could be done by `cron` - for example once per hour
-- there is a big room for improvements - direction should be chosen after knowing more about business case and policy of data updates
+- NOTE: this solution is not optimised in any way, but some of possible options are proposed in next step.
+Actual improvement should be chosen after knowing more about business case and policy of data updates

-- some of possible improvements:
+## Suggested improvements:
-    - applying indexes
+- apply indexes on `Metric` table
-    - aggregate data returned to frontend when timespan is big enough
+- analyse if loading data finishes in acceptable time - hard deadline: it has to finish before next run, otherwise:
+    - batch database updates
-    - load csv in chunks
+    - chunk and load csv partially if size can be a problem
-    - batching database updates
+    - alternatively - load csv directly using database engine
+- add caching
+- update django version